Table of Contents

 Its Sanskrit name is Vajradanti, which literally means one which makes Danta (teeth) as hard as Vajra (diamond).
 The leaves are boiled with Kattha and used for rinsing mouth.
 This stops bleeding from gums and makes teeth strong.
 Barleria is also useful in acute and chronic congestion of the liver, jaundice, urinary and paralytic affections and in cardiac, renal and hepatic dropsy.

-It can be considered annual or perennial plant.
-During the dry season its stems, leaves and flowers die off but the roots remain alive.
-The vegetation regrows during rainy season.
+It can be considered an annual or perennial plant.
+During the dry season its stems, leaves, and flowers die off but the roots remain alive.
+The vegetation regrows during the rainy season.

 Stem: Erect, 1-8 mm thick, terete, hard, glabrous, nodes swollen, branching at nodes, young stem grey, slightly four angled, usually with 3-4 divaricate spines at axil of leaf; mature stem cylindrical with longitudinally arranged or scattered dot-like lenticels; externally greyish to light brown; a few mature stem slightly hollow.

 Leaf: Oval-ellipsoid shaped; variable in size up to 10 cm long – 4 cm wide, simple, elliptic, acuminate, entire, acute, reticulate, unicostate, glabrous above, glabrous or pubescent beneath; petiole short.